Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

-Many researches has been proposed for the point cloud completion task: A pioneer work VConv-DAE \cite{sharma2016vconv-dae} voxelized point cloud objects into volumetric grids and learns the shape distributions of various classes with an autoencoder that predicts the missing voxels from the rest.
-Xie \textit{et al.}~\cite{xie2018learning} presented a framework 3D-DescriptorNet for probabilistic modeling of volumetric shape patterns by joining the advantages of energy-based model and volumetric CNN.
-It learns object representations through recovering the randomly corrupted voxels of the 3D objects.
-Achlioptas \textit{et al.}~\cite{achlioptas2018learning} introduced the first DNN for raw point cloud completion by utilizing an encoder-decoder framework.
-Yuan \textit{et al.}~\cite{yuan2018pcn} proposed PCN that combines the advantages of Latent-GAN~\cite{achlioptas2018learning} and FoldingNet~\cite{yang2018foldingnet} and is specialized in repairing incomplete point clouds.
-Wen \textit{et al.}~\cite{wen2020point} proposed a skip-attention mechanism that can selectively convey geometric information from the local regions to the decoder so as to complete point cloud objects.
-While most works output whole objects where points may be not consistent with original input, Huang \textit{et al.}~\cite{PF-Net} proposed to repair the incomplete point cloud through outputting missing part but keeping existing points.
-Such kind of prediction retains the geometric features of the original point cloud and helps the network focus on perceiving the location and structure of missing parts.
-Wang \textit{et al.}~\cite{Wang_2021_ICCV}, as shown in Fig. \ref{fig. point cloud completion}, proposed to learn an encoder-decoder model which reconstructs the occluded points by different camera views.
-The encoder parameters are then be used as initialization for downstream point cloud tasks including classification, part segmentation and semantic segmentation.
-Although a series of methods have been designed for the task \cite{groueix2018papier,yuan2018pcn,PF-Net,liu2020morphing,wen2020point,zhang2020detail,xie2021style}, only a few of them \cite{sharma2016vconv-dae,xie2018learning,wen2020point,Wang_2021_ICCV} evaluated the quality of learned representation features in the unsupervised learning benchmarks.
+Point cloud completion has been an active research area over the past decade~\cite{groueix2018papier,yuan2018pcn,PF-Net,liu2020morphing,wen2020point, zhang2020detail,xie2021style} with evaluation in different URL benchmarks \cite{sharma2016vconv-dae,xie2018learning,wen2020point,Wang_2021_ICCV}.
+A pioneer work VConv-DAE \cite{sharma2016vconv-dae} voxelizes point cloud objects into volumetric grids and learns object shape distributions with an autoencoder by predicting the missing voxels from the rest parts.
+Xie \textit{et al.}~\cite{xie2018learning} designed 3D-DescriptorNet for probabilistic modeling of volumetric shape patterns.
+Achlioptas \textit{et al.}~\cite{achlioptas2018learning} introduced the first DNN for raw point cloud completion which is a point-based network with an encoder-decoder structure.
+Yuan \textit{et al.}~\cite{yuan2018pcn} proposed a Point Completion Network, an autoencoder structured network for learning useful representations by repairing incomplete point cloud objects.
+Wen \textit{et al.}~\cite{wen2020point} proposed SA-Net, which introduces a skip-attention mechanism in the encoder that selectively transfers geometric information from the local regions to the decoder for generating complete point cloud objects.
+Wang \textit{et al.}~\cite{Wang_2021_ICCV} proposed to learn an encoder-decoder model that recovers the occluded points by different camera views as shown in Fig. \ref{fig. point cloud completion}.
+The encoder parameters are used as initialization for downstream tasks including classification, part segmentation, and semantic segmentation.

-Recently, recovering missing part from incomplete input as the pre-text task has been proved remarkably successful in NLP~\cite{radford2019language,kenton2019bert} and 2D vision \cite{he2021masked} while few works have been explored in point clouds unsupervised learning.
-We believe this is a potential and promising direction for future research.